ModelWANHEI/Conway-s-Game-of-Life---VBA/README.md

 ## How to Run

-1. Open GameOfLife.xlsm.
+1. Enable Macros (Right Click the downloaded file, properties, check unblock, apply)
-2. Enable Macros.
+2. Open GameOfLife.xlsm.
 3. Configure settings.
 If you do not want any seed, set seed to -1.
 This will generate a random board each time.
 4. Click Seed.
 5. Click Begin.